griffithlab/civic-docs/docs/getting_started.rst

      **Notifications**

      Actions within CIViC by any curator trigger event notifications.
-You are automatically subscribed to an Evidence, Variant or Gene notification stream by submitting, suggesting revisions, or commenting on one of these entities in CIViC, allowing you to monitor subsequent activity related to the content you care about most in CIViC.
+You are automatically subscribed to an Evidence, Variant, or Gene notification stream by submitting, suggesting revisions, or commenting on one of these entities in CIViC, allowing you to monitor subsequent activity related to the content you care about most in CIViC.

      Mentions are a specific class of notifications triggered by other users.
-     By using @username notation, other curators can draw special attention to a revision, comment or other CIViC entity specifically targeted at the mentioned curator.
+     By using @username notation, other curators can draw special attention to a revision, comment, or other CIViC entity specifically targeted at the mentioned curator.
 These are typically used when a curator or editor requires your input or action, although they can be used when a response is specifically targeted to another user.